Possible consequences

 • very high water levels around streams and small rivers.

-What are the possible consequences of a red vigilance situation in the event of high temperatures?
+What are the possible consequences of a red awareness level in the event of high temperatures?

-If it is especially hot, the red warning level (extreme heat warning) is announced when temperatures rise above 36°C with an average temperature of 23°C.
+If it is especially hot, the red awareness level is announced when temperatures rise above 36°C with an average temperature of 23°C.

 The possible consequences include: